cdap-guides/cdap-mapreduce-guide/README.rst

 -------------------
 Now that you have the basics of MapReduce programs down, you can extend this example by:

-* Writing a workflow to schedule this MapReduce job every hour and process the last hour's data
+* Writing a `workflow <http://docs.cask.co/cdap/current/en/dev-guide.html#workflow>`_ to schedule this MapReduce job every hour and process the last hour's data
-* Store the results in a Timeseries data for each run of the MapReduce job
+* Store the results in a Timeseries data to analyze trends

 Share and Discuss
 ---------------